 - 3. When the above data is entered, the SENSOR SEPARATION screen will be displayed. - 4.
-Press either the UP/DOWN cursor key to go to the SENSOR SELECTION menu. - 5.
-Select Sensor mode and position the cursor at Diagonal and press the ENTER key to return to the SENSOR SELECTION menu. - 6.
+Use the UP/DOWN scroll key to go to the SENSOR SELECTION menu.
+Select the appropriate sensor (the default will be "A") and press the ENTER key to return to the SENSOR SELECTION menu. - Select Sensor mode and position the cursor at Diagonal and press the ENTER key to return to the SENSOR SELECTION menu. - 6.
 Select Exit and press the ENTER key to return to the SENSOR SEPARATION screen. - 7.
 Check that the parameters displayed are correct. - 8.
 Apply acoustic couplant to the sensors and attach them to the test block with the connectors positioned towards the centre of the test block as shown, and temporarily secure them in place using elastic bands or tape. - 9.
-Connect the sensors to the Portaflow 220 instrument using the cables provided. - 10.
-Press the ENTER key to go to the FLOW READING screen. - 11.
-Select the Options key to go to the FLOW READING OPTION menu and set the Damping to at least 10 seconds.

-- 12. Select Exit and press the ENTER key to return to the FLOW READING menu. - 13.
+Connect the sensors to the Portaflow 330 instrument using the cables provided. - 10.
+Press ENTER to go to the FLOW READING screen. - 11.
+Select the Options key to go to the FLOW READING OPTION menu and set the Damping to at least 10 seconds. - 12.
+Select Exit and press the ENTER key to return to the FLOW READING menu. - 13.
 The flow reading value displayed is not important.
 The fact that a reading is obtained indicates that the instrument is functioning.
 This value may fluctuate but this is normal. - 14.
 The signal strength indicator at the left of the display should show 3-4 bars.